dennyzhang/code.dennyzhang.com/implement-queue-by-circular-array/README.md

         @return:  return true if the array is full
         """
         def isFull(self):
-            # write your code here
             return (self.tail + 1) % self.n == self.head

         """
         @return: return true if there is no element in the array
         """
         def isEmpty(self):
-            # write your code here
             return self.tail == self.head

         """